Othello (character): Ethnicity

 Michael Neill, editor of the Oxford Shakespeare edition, notes that the earliest known critical references to Othello's colour, (Thomas Rymer's 1693 critique of the play, and the 1709 engraving in Nicholas Rowe's edition of Shakespeare), assume him to be a black man, while the earliest known North African interpretation was not until Edmund Kean's production of 1814.
-It has been suggested that Abd el-Ouahed ben Messaoud ben Mohammed Anoun, Moorish ambassador of the Arab King of Barbary to Queen Elizabeth I in 1600, may have been an inspiration for Othello.
+It has been suggested that Abd el-Ouahed ben Messaoud ben Mohammed Anoun, ambassador of the King of Morocco to Queen Elizabeth I in 1600, may have been an inspiration for Othello.
 He stayed with his retinue in London for several months and occasioned much discussion, and thus might have inspired Shakespeare's play, written only a few years afterwards.
 The exact date that Othello was written is unknown, though sources indicate that it was written between 1601 and 1610, sometime after the Moorish delegation.
 However, Honigmann questions the view that ben Messaoud inspired Othello.

 Othello is referred to as a "Barbary horse" (1.1.113), a "lascivious Moor" (1.1.127), and "the devil" (1.1.91).
 In III.III, he denounces Desdemona's supposed sin as being "black as mine own face".
 Desdemona's physical whiteness is otherwise presented in opposition to Othello's dark skin; V.II "that whiter skin of hers than snow".
 Iago tells Brabantio that "an old black ram / is tupping your white ewe" (1.1.88).
 In Elizabethan discourse, the word "black" could suggest various concepts that extended beyond the physical colour of skin, including a wide range of negative connotations.

 Ira Aldridge pioneered the prominence of black actors in the role, beginning in 1825 in London.
 Othello was also frequently performed as an Arab Moor during the 19th century.
 In the past, Othello would often have been portrayed by a white actor in theatrical makeup.
 Black American actor Paul Robeson played the role from 1930 to 1959.
 Recent actors who chose to "blacken up" include Laurence Olivier (1965) and Orson Welles.
 Black English actor Wil Johnson, known for his roles in Waking the Dead and Emmerdale, played Othello on stage in 2004.
 Since the 1960s it has become commonplace to cast a black actor in the character of Othello, although the casting of the role now can come with a political subtext.
 Patrick Stewart took the role in the Shakespeare Theatre Company's 1997 staging of the play and Thomas Thieme, also white, played Othello in a 2007 Munich Kammerspiele staging at the Royal Shakespeare Theatre; both played without blackface, their performances critically acclaimed.